-Method 1
+Method 1:

-- 1. Open all faucets, low point drains and toilet valve to drain all water.
+- Open all faucets, low point drains, toilet valve and water heater to drain all water.
 Leave these open during this procedure. - 2.
 Start pump and operate until all water has been removed, takes about 10 to 15 seconds. - 3.
 After water has been drained, use an air hose from compressor and an adapter attached to city water fill.
 In about 3 to 5 minutes all water will be blown out of system. - 4.
-Pour one (1) cup (12 oz) of non-toxic RV anti-freeze into each P-Trap.
+Pour one (1) pint (16 oz) of non-toxic RV anti-freeze into each P-Trap.
 Each sink has a P-Trap, as does the bathtub.